Quantum transitions from superfluid to insulating phases in disordered Bose systems: Introduction

 in quantum systems, where $\eta$, $\beta$, and $\nu$ are critical exponents of the correlation function, the order parameter, and the correlation length, respectively.
 Surprisingly, Eqs.~\eqref{eta2} and \eqref{beta2} were not derived in Ref.~\cite{Fisher} for $d\ge2$ (only the inequality $2-2d<\eta\le2-z$ was suggested which is valid for all $d\ge1$) and they were also omitted in Ref.~\cite{img} in the consideration of the SF-MG transition.

 We discuss our general findings in Sec.~\ref{disc} and demonstrate that results of Sec.~\ref{dilhaf} are fully consistent with the scaling theory considered in Sec.~\ref{qcp}.
-We reveal a superuniversal (i.e., independent of $d$) behavior of DOS in the SF-BG and in the SF-MG transitions.
+We reveal a superuniversal (i.e., independent of $d$) behavior of the DOS in the SF-BG and in the SF-MG transitions.
 We show that Eq.~\eqref{beta2} gives $z=d/2$ for the SF-MG transition (which should be contrasted with $z=d$ result for the SF-BG transition \cite{Fisher}).
-We point out that Eq.~\eqref{beta2} is in agreement with numerical results obtained for the SF-BG transition on extra-large systems whereas smaller systems give much smaller $\beta$ values.
-Possibly, insufficiently large systems in previous numerical considerations of the SF-MG transition are in the origin of the discrepancy between available numerical findings, Eq.~\eqref{beta2}, and our prediction that $z=d/2$.
+We point out that Eq.~\eqref{beta2} is in agreement with numerical results obtained for the SF-BG transition on extra-large 3D systems whereas various smaller magnetic systems studied before both experimentally and numerically show a universal behavior with much smaller $\beta$ values. \cite{critkis,kisel} Then, it was proposed in Ref.~\cite{we} that there is a crossover in the critical region between two critical regimes so that the regime described in Ref.~\cite{Fisher} is realized in the near vicinity of the SF-BG transition (that requires very large systems to reach it).
+This proposition is supported by the fact that values of the correlation length exponent were found to be the same in small and large systems.
+Possibly, insufficiently large system sizes in previous numerical considerations of the SF-MG transition are also in the origin of the discrepancy between available numerical findings, Eq.~\eqref{beta2}, and our prediction that $z=d/2$.
 Then, we hope that our present consideration will stimulate further numerical activity in this field.

-It also appears somewhat counterintuitive that Eq.~\eqref{beta2} is valid also for bond-diluted quantum systems near the percolation transition (e.g., for HAF bilayer in which randomly chosen couples of nearest spins from different layers are removed): $\beta$ appears to be much larger than the percolation exponent which controls the size of the lattice infinite network signifying that in contrast to previous expectations the long-range magnetic order arises not in the whole volume of the lattice infinite percolating cluster.
+It appears somewhat counterintuitive that Eq.~\eqref{beta2} is valid also for bond-diluted quantum systems near the percolation transition (e.g., for HAF bilayer in which randomly chosen couples of nearest spins from different layers are removed): $\beta$ is much larger than the percolation exponent which controls the size of the lattice infinite network signifying that in contrast to previous expectations the long-range magnetic order arises not in the whole volume of the lattice infinite percolating cluster.

 Seemingly, the scaling theory proposed in Ref.~\cite{Fisher} is suitable also for the transition from ordered to the random-singlet (RS) phase (which is not a Griffiths phase). \cite{rsp1,rsp2} The latter was discovered recently in disordered 2D $J$-$Q$ model in which apart from the Heisenberg exchange the multi-spin non-frustrated interaction $Q$ is introduced. \cite{rsp1,rsp2} Equality \eqref{eta2} derived below using only the scaling arguments was really observed in Refs.~\cite{rsp1,rsp2} numerically.